-The purpose of a hock lock is to hold the two hind legs (or "hocks") together for processing and packaging.
-The ends of the legs are trussed together, blocking the entrance into the bird's cavity.
+The purpose of a hock lock is to hold the two hind legs (or “hocks”) of a bird together for processing and packaging.
+The ends of the legs are trussed together, blocking the entrance into the bird’s cavity.
 It is technically possible, though it can be tricky, to slip the ends of the legs out of the hock lock to gain access to the cavity, and then to slip them back in.

 To remove the hock lock completely, you essentially need to cut them, then tug to extract them from the various parts of the meat they are embedded in.

 Even if the hock lock is made of plastic, it is technically safe to leave it on and to roast the bird with it in place, because the plastic used is certified heat-safe on food.